RedHatInsights/patchman-clients/rbac/docs/AccessApi.md

 ## GetPrincipalAccess

-> OneOfAccessPagination GetPrincipalAccess(ctx, application, optional)
+> AccessPagination GetPrincipalAccess(ctx, application, optional)

 Get the permitted access for a principal in the tenant (defaults to principal from the identity header)

+Access responses are sorted in ascending order by an ID internal to the database

 ### Required Parameters